All Episodes

 And there's the thing.

-We show something that occurs like this in the lineage of humans, where all of a sudden we branch out into uh the clade becomes massive relative to the previous step on the clade, and there's no definitive explanation.
+We show something that occurs like this in the lineage of humans, where all of a sudden we branch out into the clade becomes massive relative to the previous step on the clade, and there's no definitive explanation.

-And it looks a whole lot like the massive expansion of a clade as a result of monkeying about in sterile conditions with uh glassware, right?
+And it looks a whole lot like the massive expansion of a clade as a result of monkeying about in sterile conditions with glassware, right?

-So I've always contended that at some point you cannot apply evolution to the human species, and that point comes down to where the clades expand into all of us guys with all of our diversity.
+And that point comes down to where the clades expand into all of us guys with all of our diversity.

 And I won't go into the details.